-Itinerary – five days & four nights – 2020 dates July 13th & August the 17th.
+Itinerary – five days & four nights – 2021 departure dates July 3rd, July 17th, July 31st, August 14th, September 11th, October 2nd and October 25th.
 Four Nights Camping and 1 night pre-accommodation at our lodge.
 Moderately challenging but suitable for water confident people.

 Great Glen Way Canoe Trail

 The Great Glen Way Canoe Trail is one of Scotland’s classic & most challenging/rewarding canoe journeys.
 A geographical fault line forms the Great Glen Way splitting Scotland in two.
 Steeped in history and folklore tales this trail will uncover many of Scotland’s secrets.
 The journey starts in Fort William on the Caledonian Canal before entering the open water of 3 Scottish Lochs; Lochy, Oich and Ness.
 You may even catch a glimpse of Nessie!

 Important Information / Grade & ExperienceThe Great Glen Way Canoe trail is a 5 day and 4 night journey.
 By their very nature journeys on the water can be affected by weather and other environmental factors.
 Your guide/s may have to alter the itinerary to ensure group safety.
 This trip is moderately challenging on mainly open lochs though depending on skill level, sections of the River Oich and the River Ness may be paddled.
 This canoe trail is suitable for water-confident people with little or no experience.
 We can offer 1 or 2 day canoe skills courses prior to this classic Canoe Journey in Scotland if you wish.

 |Boats & All Technical Equipment||2x Pairs of Trainers|

 |Cooking Sets; Pots, Plates, Cutlery||Warm Clothes – 2/3 sets|